vsieplus/AI-CS/data/README.md

 level, etc. For the files downloaded from the ucs site, this metadata is gathered automatically during the scraping process.

-Note that the first time scraping/working with ucs files, it will first scrape some general metadata and download the audio and templates from the UCS site.
-In addition, ucs files with metadata cannot be guaranteed to work properly with other programs like stepedit lite or some UCS viewers.
+Note that ucs files with metadata cannot be guaranteed to work properly with other programs like stepedit lite or various UCS viewing programs.
 If you wish to download the original UCS files themselves only, you can add `--without_metadata` when running `ucs_scrape.py`.

 ## Processing the data